Frumple/mc-plugin-finder/README.md

 MC Plugin Finder is provided under the [GNU Affero General Public License 3.0](https://github.com/Frumple/mc-plugin-finder/blob/main/LICENSE).

-MC Plugin Finder is not an official Minecraft service, and is not approved or associated with Mojang or Microsoft.
+MC Plugin Finder is not an official Minecraft service, and is not approved or associated with Mojang, Microsoft, SpigotMC, Modrinth, or PaperMC.